Shefali-Sharma/NotesReminderApp/DevelopmentPhases.md

 This document lists various development Phases.

 ## Phase 1
-The goal for Phase1 is to establish successful connection between thr frontend and the backend.
+The goal for Phase1 is to establish a successful connection between the frontend and the backend.

-There is also focus on estabilishing authentication to allow:
+There is also a focus on establishing authentication to allow:
 * Registration: Creation of User Account
 * Login: Allow users to login into their accounts
 * Get User: Establish the ability to fetch user info - which will be used in Phase 2 for Notebooks and Notes creation - different to each user.
-* Logout: Ability to end session for a user
+* Logout: Ability to end the session for a user
 * (STRETCH GOAL) Reset Password: Ability to update the password for a user by sending a link via email to authenticate and create a new password.

 ### Different components include: